koenderks/jfa/cran-comments.md

 # jfa version 0.6.6

-This is a submission for version 0.6.6.
+This is a resubmission for version 0.6.6.
 In this version I have:

+* Replaced the permanently moved url `https://www.aicpa.org/cpe-learning/publication/audit-sampling-audit-guide-OPL` with `https://www.aicpa-cima.com/cpe-learning/publication/audit-sampling-audit-guide-OPL`
 * Implemented a fix to comply with the CRAN policy: `Packages which use Internet resources should fail gracefully with an informative message if the resource is not available or has changed (and not give a check warning nor error).`

 ## Test environments